(Dis)Proving Spectre Security with Speculation-Passing Style: Language and Security

 \Cref{fig:source-semantics} presents the semantics of our language.
 We write \sem{s}{\seq{d}}{\seq{o}}{s'} to indicate that the state~\(s\) performs one step of execution under the directive list~\seq{d}, and produces the observation list~\seq{o} and the resulting state~\(s'\).

 The \refsemassign{} rule is standard: it assigns the value of the right-hand side~\(e\) to the left-hand side~\(x\).
 It consumes no directives and produces no observations.
 The \refsemload{} rule states that if the instruction under execution is a load, we evaluate the expression~\(e\) to get an address~\(i\), and we write the value stored at that address in memory to the variable~\(x\).
 Loads consume no directives and leak their addresses with the \oaddr{i}~observation---we write \emath{[\oaddr{i}]} to emphasize that it is a list with one element.
 The \refsemstore{} rule is analogous.
-The \refsemcond{} rule illustrates the purpose of directives: it consumes a directive, which corresponds to a prediction from the branch predictor, and follows that branch, regardless of the evaluation of its condition.
-It leaks the value of the condition with the observation~\obranch{b'}, and updates \ms{} to \msmiss{} if the prediction was incorrect.
+The \refsemcond{} rule illustrates the purpose of directives: it consumes~\dforce{b}, which corresponds to a prediction from the branch predictor, and follows that branch, regardless of the evaluation of its condition.
+The value of the condition leaks with the observation~\obranch{b'}, and \ms{} becomes \msmiss{} if the prediction was incorrect.
 The \refsemwhile{} rule is similar.

 The behavior of SelSLH operators is as described in \cref{sec:overview}.
 The \refseminit{} rule models a speculation fence by requiring the misspeculation status of the state on the left-hand side to be~\msseq{}.
 It also sets the MSF~\msf{} to~\msfnomask{}.
 The \refsemupdate{} rule updates the MSF according to the value of~\(e\), and the \refsemprotect{} rule masks the value of~\(e\) according to the MSF and assigns it to~\(x\).